deoxicit/OnChain.xyz/README.md

 # .

-This project is generated using the [MessageKit](https://message-kit.vercel.app) v1.0.1 CLI and uses the `group` template.
+This project is generated using the [MessageKit](https://message-kit.vercel.app) v1.0.1 CLI and uses the `one-to-one` template.
 Below are the instructions to set up and run the project.
-Chainlink Implementation

 ## Setup